shaunorpen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() executes a provided function for each element of the input array. .map() creates a new array with the results of calling a provided function on each element of the input array.
+The biggest difference between them is that .forEach() doesn't automatically return a new array whereas .map() does.

 2. What is the difference between a function and a method?

+A method is simply a function within an object.

 3. What is closure?

+A closure is a function which makes use of variables from outside its own scope.

 4. Describe the four rules of the 'this' keyword.

+(a) "this" inside functions in the global scope is the window object.
+(b) When functions are called with a preceding dot, "this" is the object to the left of the dot.
+(c) When constructor functions are used, "this" refers to the specific instance of the object created and returned by the constructor function.
+(d) When .call(), .apply() or .bind() are used, "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+super() is used to call the parent class constructor and passes back the arguments needed to build the parent object.

 ## Project Set up